cpaniaguam/natquiz/README.md

 If you would like a quiz with fewer than 10 questions, use the `-n` option with the number of questions you would like for the quiz.
 For example, you would get a two-question quiz with `natquiz -n 2` or `natquiz -n=2`.

 To view all the questions issue `natquiz --show-all`.

+To clear the previous question and its answer(s) before displaying the next question, use the `--clear-scr switch`.
+For example,  `natquiz --clear-scr`.

 ## Contributing